Mekdes-cyber/Markdown/Tutorial Changes.md

 ### 1.1  Getting set up with gripql

 Gripql (GRaph Integration Platform query language) is a python library for interacting with a GRIP server.
 Ultimately, gripql provides a graph interface on top of a variety of existing database technologies.
-You can find out more about GRIP right <a href="https://bmeg.github.io/grip/ target="_blank" >here</a>.
+You can find out more about GRIP right <a href="https://bmeg.github.io/grip/" target="_blank" >here</a>.

 Gripql is a python library for GRIP.
-Go ahead and install it using this [link](https://pypi.org/project/gripql/) in terminal.
+Go ahead and install it using this <a href="https://pypi.org/project/gripql/" target="_blank" >link</a> in terminal.

  ``` bash
  pip install gripql